Puerto Rico senatorial district VII: District profile

-In previous distributions, the territory covered by the Senatorial District VII has changed.
-In 1972, the District included the municipalities of Río Grande, Luquillo, Fajardo, and Ceiba.
+In previous distributions, the territory covered by senatorial district VII has changed.
+In 1972, the district included the municipalities of Río Grande, Luquillo, Fajardo, and Ceiba.
 However, it didn't include Arroyo, Maunabo, or Patillas.
-In 1983, Aguas Buenas, Arroyo, Maunabo, and Patillas were reassigned to the District, while Río Grande, Luquillo, and Fajardo were reassigned to the District of Carolina.
-In the 1991 redistribution, Ceiba was assigned to the District of Carolina.
+In 1983, Aguas Buenas, Arroyo, Maunabo, and Patillas were reassigned to the district, while Río Grande, Luquillo, and Fajardo were reassigned to the district of Carolina.
+In the 1991 redistribution, Ceiba was assigned to the district of Carolina.

-In the 2002 redistribution, Arroyo was assigned to the District of Guayama, and in the 2011 redistribution, Aguas Buenas was reassigned to the District of San Juan.
+In the 2002 redistribution, Arroyo was assigned to the district of Guayama, and in the 2011 redistribution, Aguas Buenas was reassigned to the district of San Juan.